 Ginger is a warming vasodilator and protector, improving circulation of blood and lymph.
 The terpenes (linalool, a-pinene, and b-caryophyllene) are all anti-inflammatory and potent permeation enhancers.
 This means that the ginger aids in the absorption of the product, enhancing the overall effect.

 As a blend of CBD and herbs imparting anti-inflammatory and antioxidant effects, immune system modulation, and lymphatic movement, Morpho Topical CBD aids in the modulation of your lymphatic system for enhanced health.
 The enhanced absorption (thanks to the liposomal delivery system) increases the potential for the CBD and botanicals to impart their wide-ranging potential health benefits beyond what CBD alone may do.

 Massage, especially the specialized lymphatic massage known as manual lymphatic drainage, stimulates lymphatic movement, so next time, add some Morpho Topical CBD for enhanced lymphatic movement stimulation.
-Be sure to talk with your physician and/or healthcare practitioner about using Morpho beforehand, as everyone reacts differently to these botanicals, and there may be some interactions with certain medications.
+Be sure to talk with your physician and/or healthcare practitioner about using Morpho beforehand.
+Everyone reacts differently to these botanicals, and there may be some interactions with certain medications.

 Kendra Whitmire is the nutritionist at and owner of Sunshine Nutrition & Wellness.
 She has her master’s degree in Human Nutrition and Functional Medicine from the University of Western States.
 In addition to her work as a nutritionist, she is also a freelance writer.
 You can follow her on Facebook.

 Submit your story or essay to Buzzworthy Blogs